pacificclimate/pdp/CONTRIBUTING.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Not all data is accessible to the pdp remotely, some of it (the hydro station output, for example) is stored in the host environment.
 Docker provides a nice utility called ``volumes`` which makes host directories accessible to Docker containers, but to avoid constantly having to specify the paths when creating a new Docker container we can use what's called a "data volume container".
 The following command will create a data volume container and mount the target host directories (most likely in /storage/data/). ``:ro`` signifies that this is a "read-only" volume.

+..
+FIXME The data volume containers stop/exit immediately.
+Describe how to prevent this.

 .. code:: bash